 - This resource provides an overview of the ELLP stages, focus questions and ideas for better knowing and supporting learners, and links to a range of useful resources.

-The ELLP Pathway Student Agency Record is a simplified version of the resource for use by learners and teachers to promote student agency and to help plan next learning steps.
+The ELLP Pathway Student Agency Record is a simplified version of the resource for use by learners and teachers to promote student agency and to help plan the next learning steps.

 Important: This does not replace the ELLP record of progress.
-All ESOL funding applications still require the completion of the ELLP records of progress for twice yearly funding applications.
+All ESOL funding applications still require the completion of the ELLP records of progress for twice-yearly funding applications.

 - These folders and CDs offer key programming guidelines for beginning to advanced English language learners.